frog-rabbit/qubic_docker/README.md

 - `EPOCH_NUMBER` **and** `Qubic.vhd` are **required**.
 - `EpXXX.zip`, `Qubic.efi`, and `spectrum.000` are **optional**—if not provided, the script will skip them.

-This script will do thr `losetup` to mount the VHD, remove old epoch/system files, optionally copy `Ep*.zip`, `Qubic.efi`, and `spectrum.000` if you provide them, then unmount.
+This script will do the `losetup` to mount the VHD, remove old epoch/system files, optionally copy `Ep*.zip`, `Qubic.efi`, and `spectrum.000` if you provide them, then unmount.

 ### 2. Build the **Base Docker** Image (Optional if use prebuilt base docker image)